swlaschin/fsharpforfunandprofit.com/_posts/2012-05-09-function-signatures.md

 ## Understanding functions through their signatures ##

-Just by examining a function’s signature, you can often get some idea of what it does.
-Let’s look at some examples and analyze them in turn.
+Just by examining a function's signature, you can often get some idea of what it does.
+Let's look at some examples and analyze them in turn.

 {% highlight fsharp %}
 // function signature 1